dongqvic/insight/README.md

 # oltp_olap_monitoring: Monitoring a real-time OLTP to OLAP data pipeline

 # Business Cases:
-Imagining an e-commerce website like Amazon, Spring, eBay storing everything in one databse, eg PostgreSQL.
+Imagining an e-commerce website like Amazon, Spring, eBay storing everything in one databse, eg PostgreSQL for faster transaction purposes(Read/Write).
 During BlackFriday, customers who want search gifts are sending queries to PostgreSQL database while Data scientists who wanna predict real-time shopping trends also sending queries to the database.
 HIGH Stress to the OLTP database!

 # Solution:
 Syncronizing OLTP database(eg.PostgreSQL) with OLAP database(Amazon Redshift) in real-time and make sure the health condition of the pipeline by setting up monitoring system.